 Once again, I'll remind you that the shape of a round diamond is perfectly symmetrical.
 Whereas an oval brilliant-cut diamond is, well, oval-shape, and therein lies the rub.
 It's next to impossible for most diamond cutters to consistently hit the light performance mark with fancy-shaped diamonds.

 Be that as it may, I'm hopeful that fifth-generation diamond cutter Brian Gavin might one day rise to the challenge.
 After all, he is the only diamond cutter globally with a patent for maximizing light performance in the modern round brilliant cut diamond.
-He also holds patents for two AGS Ideal-0 fancy shape diamonds:
+He also holds patents multiple performance optimized fancy shape diamonds.

 Unfortunately, I don't think that Brian Gavin has plans to create an ideal oval diamond any time soon.
 After all, it's difficult enough to find the right rough to produce his patented cushion and emerald-cut diamonds.